First steps with analytics

 For Enterprise team managers and plan admins

-After discovering how many learners are using Pluralsight with basic analytics, learn how they are making progress by viewing advanced skills analytics.
+After discovering how many learners are using Pluralsight Skills with basic analytics, learn how they are making progress by viewing advanced skills analytics.
 This information can give you specifics on what assessments individuals on your team are taking, what your teams’ strongest and weakest skills are, and the proficiency level.

 This could come in handy when determining which learners should be assigned to different projects, or who could be a good candidate for mentoring opportunities.
 Your learners who have reached expert proficiency might be interested in serving as a mentor to your novice learners who are interested in improving their tech skills quickly.
 Fostering this type of mentor relationship might be exactly what your learners need to make the leap from being passive learners who only watch content that is assigned to them, to productive learners who are highly engaged and actively explore content in the platform on their own.